ARTIST STATEMENT

 My Story

-Since 2017, I’ve worked directly with two incredible individuals with profound autism.
-What started as a part-time college job quickly became a life-changing journey that I still feel honored to be part of today.
-That role introduced me to the deep fulfillment that comes from helping others live with dignity, joy, and support.
+Since 2017, I’ve had the privilege of working closely with two remarkable individuals with profound autism.
+What began as a part-time college job quickly became a life-changing experience.
+That role taught me the quiet power of presence and the deep fulfillment that comes from helping others live with dignity, joy, and support.

-Over the years, I also worked in human resources that gave me a broader view of systems and people.
-I believed wholeheartedly that if you worked hard, stayed kind, and genuinely cared, it would always be enough.
+Later, my work in human resources gave me a broader lens through which to understand people and systems.
+I believed that if you worked hard, stayed kind, and genuinely cared, it would always be enough.

-But in early 2024, life took a profound turn, both personally and professionally.
-A wave of changes forced me to reexamine my identity, my health, and the future I thought I was building.
+But in early 2024, life shifted in ways I couldn’t have predicted.
+A wave of personal and professional changes forced me to reexamine my identity, my health, and the future I thought I was building.

-In the stillness that followed, I found myself reflecting deeply on the past few years.
-In 2020, my mother-in-law, who had been living with us, passed away.
+In the stillness that followed, I began reflecting on the years behind me.
+In 2020, my mother-in-law passed away after living with us.
 Then, in early 2024, we lost my father-in-law as well.
-Between those two heartbreaking losses, I was diagnosed with narcolepsy, an incurable neurological condition that reshaped how I experienced daily life.
-Each event carried its own grief, but together, they created an unexpected pause....an ache and emptiness that made space for deeper questions.
+Between those two losses, I was diagnosed with a neurological condition that reshaped how I experience daily life.
+Each event carried its own grief, but together they created an unexpected pause.
 I wasn’t just mourning the people I had lost; I was grieving the version of life I had imagined.

 -

-Who am I beyond a title or schedule?
+Who am I beyond a title or a schedule?

 -